Boxer (armoured fighting vehicle): Mobility and transport

-The powerpack of Boxer consists of a MTU 8V199 TE20 diesel engine developing (originally) 720 hp and coupled to an Allison HD4070 fully automatic transmission with seven forward and three reverse gears.
-The powerpack can be replaced under field conditions in approximately 20 minutes.
+The powerpack of the Boxer consists of a MTU 8V199 TE20 water-cooled diesel engine developing (originally) 720 hp and coupled to an Allison HD4070 fully automatic transmission with seven forward and three reverse gears.
+The powerpack can be replaced under field conditions in approximately 30 minutes.
 The MTU 8V199 TE20 engine is a militarised development of the Mercedes-Benz OM 500 truck engine, modified by MTU to produce increased power via changes to the turbocharger, fuel injection and cooling systems.
 To maintain mobility levels at increased weights, the 8V199 TE20 is now available developing either 530 kW or 600 kW, and when the drive module is fitted with the 600 kW version of this engine it is designated A3.
-Boxer is fitted with three fuel tanks containing a total of 562 litres, divided between a 280-litre front tank, 238-litre rear tank, and a 44-litre reserve tank.
+The Boxer is fitted with three fuel tanks containing a total of 562 litres, divided between a 280-litre front tank, 238-litre rear tank, and a 44-litre reserve tank.

 Boxer has full-time 8×8 drive with differential locks on all axles and the front four wheels steer.
 Tyres are 415/80R 27 Michelin XML on German and Dutch Boxers.
 The Land 400 prototypes were fitted with 415/80R 685 Michelin XForce 2 tyres, these having a 500 kg per wheel greater load rating than the XML and being more 'all-terrain' in design than the rocks/mud-optimised XML.
 Standard tyre fit for Australian and UK Boxers will be 415/80R 685 Michelin XForce ZL rated to carry 5,600 kg each.

 A central tire inflation system (CTIS) is fitted, and run-flat inserts allow for 30 km travel at up to 50 km/h in the event of a puncture.
 Braking is provided by Knott pneumatic ABS on all wheels with main braking power actuated on the front two axles.
 Suspension is fully independent double wishbone with coil springs.

-Boxer can be transported in the Airbus A400M tactical airlifter, albeit not in one piece.
-With a capacity of around 32-tonnes, the loading ramp of an A400M cannot accommodate a Boxer so the drive and mission modules need to be separated for transport.
+The Boxer can be transported in the Airbus A400M tactical airlifter, albeit not in one piece.
+With a capacity of around 32-tonnes, the loading ramp of an A400M cannot accommodate a complete Boxer so the drive and mission modules need to be separated for transport.
 Two Boxers can be transported by three A400Ms, two for the drive modules and a third for the mission modules.